rehierl/node-tree-outliner/1-2-node-trees/0-0-graph-theory.md

 * simple graph - undirected and `E` is a set (no multiset)
 * regular graph - each vertex has the same degree
 * complete graph - `E` has an edge for each pair of vertices
+* dense graph - #E is close to the maximum number of edges possible
+* sparse graph - #E is opposite to dense
 * finite graph - sets `V` and `E` are both finite in size
 * network - vertices and/or edges have attributes
 * planar - can draw `G` on a plane without intersecting edges
 * directed acyclic graph (DAG) - finite, directed, no cycles
+* polytree - a DAG whose undirected graph is a tree
 * tree - connected, no cycles
 * forest - a disjoint union of trees
 * cyclic - has one or more cycles